Posted 9:42 a.m. Monday, Aug. 30, 2021

 - Engage in a creative activity.
 Whether doing or viewing, enjoy artwork, music or dance.
 Get creative and try something new or tap into areas of creativity you used to enjoy.

 - Consider journaling to express feelings.
-Journaling can help clarify our thoughts and feelings and alleviate worries.
+Journaling can help clarify thoughts and feelings and alleviate worries.
 It can also provide an outlet and help clear our minds so we can be present.

 - Find ways to relax your mind and body.
 Take a shower or bath.
 Listen to calming music.
 Meditate or practice deep breathing.